We’re working hard to make Talky great for you.

 If you have any feedback, let us know below!

 Talky is a truly simple video chat service provided by &yet, a small, independent software and design team based in Richland, WA.
 We love to help people communicate and we love to learn about new technologies, which is why we offer Talky for free.
 We’re not here to sell ads based on your conversations, resell information about you, or keep track of what you do online.
 We respect your privacy and the security of your communications.
 This page describes how we put those values into practice.

 Talky is based on a fairly new technology called WebRTC.
 In essence, WebRTC gives your web browser or mobile device access to the microphone and camera on your computer along with the ability to exchange audio, video, and other data with someone else’s computer.
 This innovation makes it much easier for web developers like us to create realtime communication applications like Talky.
 It's a beautiful thing!

 To make Talky go, we use a whole alphabet’s soup of advanced technologies for realtime communication (STUN, TURN, SRTP, DTLS, UDP, XMPP, and so on).
 The basic idea is this:

 We collect anonymous usage data (with no personally identifying information attached) to improve the Talky service and WebRTC technologies in general.
-Examples of usage data include the percentage of audio/video connections that go peer-to-peer vs. through a media relay, the percentage of sessions that include screen sharing, how often certain features are used (e.g., muting and unmuting audio), occurrence of connectivity failures, etc. At times we provide some of this data to the Google Chrome and Mozilla Firefox teams so that they can prioritize and fix bugs in their code.
+Examples of usage data may include information about your browser, operating system, platform, the percentage of sessions that include screen sharing, how often certain features are used (e.g., muting and unmuting audio), and the occurrences of connectivity failures.
+At times we provide some of this data to the Google Chrome and Mozilla Firefox teams so that they can prioritize and fix bugs in their code.

 All security bugs in Talky.io are taken seriously.
 Bugs or vulnerabilities should be reported by email to email@example.com .
 Your email will be acknowledged within 24 hours.